DAILY LIFE IN ROME

 A history of education

 The Romans are also famous for the network of roads they built across the Empire.
-Rich people travelled by horse or on long journeys by covered wagon.
+Rich people traveled by horse or on long journeys by covered wagon.
 Sometimes they were carried in litters (seats between two long poles).

 Roman ships had a single main mast, which carried a rectangular sail, although some ships also had small sails at the bow and stern.
 Roman ships did not have rudders.
 Instead they were steered by oars.
 The Romans also built lighthouses to aid shipping.